 - 1.1.
-Bill and Keep shall mean the originating Party has no obligation to pay terminating charges to the terminating Party. - 1.2.
-Non-Access Telecommunications Traffic shall have the meaning set forth in 47 CFR §51.701(b) that is originated or terminated as wireless traffic by CMRS' end user. - 1.3.
-All other terms not otherwise defined in this Amendment are as defined in the Commercial Mobile Radio Services Interconnection Agreement. - 2.
-Intercarrier Compensation. - 2.1 Bill and Keep shall apply to the exchange of Non-Access Telecommunications Traffic, solely when such traffic terminates to the end users of one of the Parties.
-This compensation arrangement shall supersede any previous usage-based terminating charges for End Office Call Termination, Tandem Switched Transport, Tandem Transmission charges and/or FCC ISP Rate Caps listed in Exhibit A of the ICA, including but not limited to: - 2.1.1.
-End Office Switching, Tandem Switching and/or Common Transport charges; or - 2.1.2.
-Any "FCC Opt-In Compensation" or equivalent charges assessed in accordance with the interim rates previously prescribed pursuant to the Order on Remand and Report and Order, FCC 01-131, CC Dockets No. 96-98 and 99-68, adopted April 18, 2001 and subsequent orders of the FCC. - 2.2.
-Notwithstanding anything in this Amendment or in the Commercial Mobile Radio Services Interconnection Agreement to the contrary, Bill and Keep shall not apply to the right of CenturyLink to be compensated for Transit Traffic that transits a CenturyLink Tandem.
-Such Transit Traffic shall be at the same rates that existed prior to this Amendment, and any adjustment to reciprocal compensation rate element(s) that are assessed by a Party for terminating Non-Access Telecommunications Traffic pursuant to the Order shall not apply for purposes of calculating the rate(s) to be charged by CenturyLink for providing a Transit Service. - 3.
-CMRS agrees that it will only route traffic from its own wireless End User Customers (including wireless traffic of end user customers of CMRS's wireless roaming partners) to CenturyLink for termination to CenturyLink end user customers or as Transit Traffic destined for a third party.
+"Bill-and-Keep" is defined, as referenced in 47 C.F.R.
+51.713, as an arrangement in which carriers exchanging telecommunications traffic do not charge each other for specific transport and/or termination functions or services.
+Bill-and-Keep shall mean the originating Party has no obligation to pay terminating charges to the terminating Party. - 1.2.
+Non-Access Telecommunications Traffic shall have the meaning set forth in 47 CFR §51.701(b) that is originated or terminated as wireless traffic by CMRS' end use customers.
+For purposes of this Amendment and the CMRS Interconnection Agreement, the term Non-Access Telecommunications Traffic shall include wireless traffic that is originated by the end user customers of CMRS' wireless roaming partners. - 1.3.
+All other terms not otherwise defined in this Amendment are as defined in the Commercial Mobile Radio Services Interconnection and Reciprocal Compensation Agreement.

+2. Intercarrier Compensation.

+- 2.1 Bill and Keep shall apply to the exchange of Non-Access Telecommunications Traffic, solely when such traffic terminates to the end users of one of the Parties.
+This compensation arrangement shall supersede any previous usage-based terminating charges for end office switching or call termination, tandem switching, and common transport or tandem transmission listed in the Agreement. - 2.2 Notwithstanding anything in this Amendment or in the Commercial Mobile Radio Services Interconnection and Reciprocal Compensation Agreement to the contrary, Bill-and-Keep shall not apply to the right of CenturyLink to be compensated for transit traffic that transits a CenturyLink Tandem.
+Such transit traffic shall be at the same rates that existed prior to this Amendment, and any adjustment to reciprocal compensation rate element(s) that are assessed by a Party for terminating Non-Access Telecommunications Traffic pursuant to the Order shall not apply for purposes of calculating the rate(s) to be charged by CenturyLink for providing a transit service. - 3.
+CMRS agrees that it will only route traffic from its own wireless end user customers (including wireless traffic of end user customers of CMRS's wireless roaming partners) to CenturyLink for termination to CenturyLink end user customers or as transit traffic destined for a third party.
 In the event CMRS routes any traffic from third parties to CenturyLink in violation of this paragraph, CenturyLink shall be entitled to seek injunctive relief and to recover damages, including without limitation, compensation for such traffic at the rate that is then applicable to intrastate or interstate access traffic, as appropriate. - 4.
 The Parties understand and agree that, based on existing traffic patterns, no additional points of interconnection are required, but the Parties will work together in good faith to add additional points of interconnection if traffic patterns between the Parties change significantly from those existing as of the date of this Amendment.